The different types of questions I can ask my colleagues

 Interpretation

 There is no rule on how to interpret the eNPS question.
 The eNPS score can range from -100 to 100.
+Here is the scale we defined:

-• less than 0: unsatisfactory
+• Less than 0: unsatisfactory

 • 0 to 10: acceptable